Introduction to Adobe Illustrator for beginners

 Vector Graphic and Pixel Graphic

 Adobe Illustrator software is vector-based graphics software, unlike the most popular Adobe Photoshop.
 It creates high-quality vectors that can be stretched to any scale without losing their original quality.
-In fact, it is the significant quality that distinguishes vector graphics from pixels.
+In fact, it is the signature quality that distinguishes vector graphics from pixels.
 Before diving deep into that, let’s see how vector graphics look like.

 As we grasped the invincible quality of the vector graphics, let’s know what makes a vector graphic different from a pixel-based graphics file.